aiven/aiven-docs/docs/products/mysql/howto/migrate-from-external-mysql.md

     avn --show-http service migration-status --project PROJECT_NAME DEST_NAME
     ```

-Whilst the migration process is ongoing, the `migration_detail.status`
+While the migration process is ongoing, the `migration_detail.status`
 will be `syncing`:

 ```json